SiddharthaBhattacharjee/CSE_D_TableApp/README.md

 1) Fixed critical bug (created while testing of previous update)
 2) Fixed food icon in home screen.

+### V 1.2.0 Update Features:

+1) Removed Food Chart.
+2) Added Edit Schedule option, now it is possible to edit the class schedules in the app.
+3) This app can now be used by any class without needing to edit the code, this is the final feature update.

 # UPDATE THE APP TIME TABLE FOR YOUR OWN CLASS